seank021/LLM-Linguistic-Convergence/README.md

 LLM-Linguistic-Convergence is a framework for analyzing whether large language models (LLMs) exhibit linguistic style convergence—that is, whether they adapt to the stylistic features (e.g., tone, sentence structure, lexical choice) of their conversation partners during dialogue.

 This project simulates conversations between two LLM agents with distinct writing styles, observing how their language shifts over time.
 It supports style pairings such as:
-- Age-based (e.g., Gen Z vs. elderly)
+- Age (e.g., Gen Z vs. elderly)
+- Culture (e.g., AAVE vs. SAE)
-- Cultural (e.g., American vs. British English)
+- Tone Valence (e.g., Polite and Positive vs. Impolite and Negative)
-- Interactional stance (e.g., aggressive vs. neutral)
+- Thinking Style (e.g., Creative and Expressive vs. Analytical and Reserved)

 *The project can be further extended to compare LLM-based convergence with human dialogue for deeper sociolinguistic analysis.*